categories

 Once you've given up the things that are not helping your business move forward, it's time to focus on what is important.

-Aftershoot's AI culling software was created to combat professional photographer burnout
+Aftershoot's AI culling software was created to combat photographer burnout

 That's literally the reason we invented Aftershoot!
 Because hundreds of photographers told us that culling was the task they disliked the most – and we knew that with AI technology, we could give them back that time.